Fantomas42/django-blog-zinnia/docs/getting-started/configuration.rst

   ZINNIA_ENTRY_BASE_MODEL = 'zinnia.plugins.placeholder.EntryPlaceholder'

 .. seealso::
-   :doc:`extending_entry_model` for more information about the extension of the entry model.
+   :doc:`/how-to/extending_entry_model` for more information about the extension of the entry model.

 .. _zinnia-tinymce: